 Advancing Persuasion Theories

-Ratcliff, C. L.* & Sun, Y.* (forthcoming) Overcoming resistance through narrative communication: Findings from a meta-analytic review.
-Human Communication Research. *Authors contributed equally to this work
+Ratcliff, C. L.* & Sun, Y.* (2020) Overcoming resistance through narratives: Findings from a meta-analytic review.
+Human Communication Research.
+[Pre-print] *Authors contributed equally to this work

-Guntzviller, L. M., Ratcliff, C. L., & Pusateri, K. B. (forthcoming).
+Guntzviller, L. M., Ratcliff, C. L., & Pusateri, K. B. (2019).
 Expanding advice response theory by incorporating goal inference: College students’ perceptions of parental exercise advice.
 Communication Theory.

 News Media Coverage of Biomedical Research

 Ratcliff, C. L., Jensen, J. D., Christy, K., R., Crossley, K., & Krakow, M. (2018).
 News coverage of cancer research: Does disclosure of scientific uncertainty enhance credibility?
 In H. D. O’Hair (Ed.), Risk and health communication in an evolving media environment.
 New York: Routledge.
-[PDF: Ratcliff et al 2018 Routledge]
+[Pre-print] [Stimuli]

 Cancer, Genomics, & Precision Medicine Communication

 Ratcliff, C. L., Kaphingst, K. A., & Jensen, J. D. (2018).
 When personal feels invasive: Foreseeing challenges in precision medicine communication.
 Journal of Health Communication.
-[PDF: Ratcliff et al 2018]
+[PDF]

 Communication About or Among Minority Groups